ramified/personal_handwritten_collection/tutorial_class/2023SS/README.md

 ###Session 4

 We talk about some preliminaries: sets, pictures and equivalent descriptions.
 Finally we review the topological concepts for those exercises.

+###Session 5

+This week we discuss about topological spaces and their properties.
+For a more detailed discussion about this topic, please see Prof. Zuoqin Wang's [lecture notes](http://staff.ustc.edu.cn/~wangzuoq/Courses/19S-Topology/index.html).